-If you want to quickly create a blank page, hit the Create button in the header; if you want to create a page from a template, hit the Cre ate from template button.
+If you want to quickly create a blank page, hit the Create button in

 - 1. Create blank page - 2.
 Create from template

 Looking for new Confluence templates?
 A huge range of templates are now available in Confluence Cloud.
 Learn more about templates in Confluence Cloud.